 The NROTC Scholarship Program offers the following benefits: all tuition and fees paid, a book allowance (\$375 per semester), a uniform allowance, and a per month subsistence allowance during the school year, (Freshman: \$250; Sophomore: \$300; Junior: \$350; Senior: \$400).
 Additionally, National Scholarship winners who attend Maine Maritime Academy are provided free room and board or a stipend of \$1,000 per semester in lieu of room and board if not residing in the campus dormitory.
-Scholarship Program graduates receive commissions in the Navy or Marine Corps and are required to serve on active duty for a minimum of four years.
+Scholarship Program graduates receive commissions in the Navy or Marine Corps and are required to serve on active duty for a minimum of five years.
 High school students may apply for the NROTC National Scholarship Program anytime between the spring semester of their junior year and the fall semester of their senior year.
 Because the total number of scholarships given varies each academic year, early application is strongly recommended for this highly competitive program.

-The NROTC College Program offers students who are not on scholarship the opportunity to participate in the NROTC and earn their commission as a Naval or Marine Corps Officer.
-Benefits include a uniform allowance, \$350 per month subsistence allowance during the junior year, and \$400 per month subsistence allowance during the senior year.
-Graduates of the NROTC College Program receive commissions and are required to serve on active duty for a minimum of three years.
+The NROTC College Program offers students who are not on scholarship the opportunity to participate in the NROTC and potentially earn their commission as a Naval or Marine Corps Officer.
+If selected for a two or three year scholarship, benefits include a uniform allowance, \$350 per month subsistence allowance during the junior year, and \$400 per month subsistence allowance during the senior year.
+Graduates of the NROTC College Program receive commissions and are required to serve on active duty for a minimum of five years.
 Students may apply for the NROTC College Program anytime during their first year through the end of their sophomore year.